Dublin City University: St Clare's (Sports) campus

 There are 142000 m2 at the St Clare's campus on the west side of Ballymun Road; this part of the campus also includes the Sports Pavilion.

-DCU Alpha Innovation campus
+DCU Innovate Hub campus

-A 10-acre site with 18,000 sq. m. of buildings, north of central Glasnevin, DCU ALPHA is home to 35 companies employing 350 staff who are developing products in connected health, clean energy and Internet of Things (IoT) technology.
+A 10-acre site with 18,000 sq. m. of buildings, north of central Glasnevin, DCU Innovate Hub is home to 35 companies employing 350 staff who are developing products in connected health, clean energy and Internet of Things (IoT) technology.

 St Patrick's campus

 The grounds, including a sports field at the rear, of the former St Patrick's Teaching Training College in central Drumcondra, north of the River Tolka, form a distinct campus.
 The majority of DCU Institute of Education activities are located on this campus.

 All Hallow's campus

 The lands and buildings of the former All Hallows College (including Drumcondra House) on Grace Park Road in residential Drumcondra form another DCU campus.
 This includes a burial ground.
 The Church of Ireland Centre, overseeing the religious elements of the fully merged former Church of Ireland College of Education (whose old site was not bought by DCU), is also based at this campus.